Case of 10-month-old baby murdered by parents to be reviewed by social services

 On Friday, Marsden and Boden were found guilty of Finley’s murder after a six-month trial at Derby Crown Court and will be sentenced on May 26.

-On Monday, Derbyshire County Council confirmed that a review into Finley’s case had been commissioned by the Derby and Derbyshire Safeguarding Children Partnership (DDSCP).
+On Monday, it was confirmed that a review into Finley’s case had been commissioned by the Derby and Derbyshire Safeguarding Children Partnership (DDSCP).

-A council spokesperson said: “Finley’s death is a tragedy and our heartfelt sympathy goes out to everyone who knew and loved him.
+A DDSCP spokesperson said: “The Derby and Derbyshire Safeguarding Children Partnership takes very seriously the terribly tragic death of Finley.

-“Following the conviction of Finley’s parents, Stephen Boden and Shannon Marsden, for murder we continue to be fully engaged with the Derby and Derbyshire Safeguarding Children Partnership which has commissioned a Local Child Safeguarding Practice Review.
+“Significant and early action has been already taken by agencies to make all staff aware of the vulnerability of babies and to implement the Keeping Babies Safe strategy at all levels within local agencies.

 The trial heard how Finley was made the subject of a child protection plan and immediately taken into care after being born due to concerns over his parents’ drug use and the home environment.